SyncfusionExamples/xamarin-forms-sftabview/README.md

 ```
 ## How to run this application?

-To run this application, you need to first clone the Load-PageContent-into-SfTabView repository and then open it in Visual Studio 2022.
+To run this application, you need to first clone the xamarin-forms-sftabview repository and then open it in Visual Studio 2022.
 Now, simply build and run your project to view the output.

 ## <a name="troubleshooting"></a>Troubleshooting ##
 ### Path too long exception